 - Possible side effects of magnesium and calcium supplements

-Magnesium helps bones form and remain strong.
+Magnesium supplements help bones form and remain strong.
 It enables the small mineral crystals that comprise part of your bone structure to increase in density and gain strength.
-It also allows your bones to absorb calcium more readily, which has several benefits (see Calcium below).
+Magnesium is good for allowing your bones to absorb calcium more readily.
+The benefits to this are seen in the calcium section.

-Aside from strengthening your skeleton, magnesium contributes to:
+Aside from strengthening your skeleton, magnesium is good for:

-Of all the essential minerals found in your body, calcium is the most abundant, and nearly all of it is stored in your bones and teeth.
+Of all the essential minerals found in your body, calcium is the most abundant.
+Nearly all of your calcium is stored in your bones and teeth.

-Like magnesium, it’s vital to bone health.
-It enables bones to develop and grow, keeping them strong and dense up to the age of around 25, when they begin to lose density as part of the ageing process.
+Like magnesium, calcium is vital to bone health.
+It enables bones to develop and grow, keeping them strong and dense up to the age of around 25.
+After 25 your bones begin to lose density as part of the ageing process.
 Calcium helps slow this decline.

 Why calcium needs magnesium to be effective

-Having too much calcium in your blood stimulates your body into releasing a hormone called calcitonin, while preventing it from secreting the parathyroid hormone (PTH).
+Having too much calcium in your blood stimulates your body into releasing a hormone called calcitonin.
+It also prevents your body from secreting the parathyroid hormone (PTH).

-Your body needs to be able to regulate the balance of these hormones, and it can do that with the help of magnesium.
-Sufficient amounts of magnesium suppress PTH and stimulate calcitonin, sending calcium to the bones rather than the soft tissues and preventing certain bone diseases from happening.
+Your body needs to be able to regulate the balance of these hormones, and that is what magnesium is good for.
+Sufficient amounts of magnesium is good for suppressing PTH and stimulating calcitonin.
+This sends calcium to the bones rather than the soft tissues and prevents certain bone diseases from happening.
 Bone diseases can be common in seniors but magnesium is good for allowing your bone health to stay healthy.

 Calcium makes muscles contract, while magnesium is good for relaxation.
 Which is why magnesium is good for sleep.
 Together, the two minerals regulate the heartbeat.
 Electrical impulses provoke the calcium within the cells of the heart muscle, stimulating a contracting movement.
-Magnesium helps the cells—and, therefore, the muscles—to relax.

 Magnesium helps enzymes convert vitamins to facilitate calcium absorption

-- Vitamin D—certain enzymes in your body require magnesium to be able to convert vitamin D into its active form (known as calcitriol)
+- Vitamin D Supplements— certain enzymes in your body require magnesium to be able to convert vitamin D into its active form (known as calcitriol).

-- Vitamin K (K1 and K2)—these promote the calcification of bones and prevent blood vessels and kidneys from calcifying
+- Vitamin K Supplements (K1 and K2)— these promote the calcification of bones and prevent blood vessels and kidneys from calcifying.

 How your body absorbs magnesium and calcium

 Magnesium’s bioavailability varies from supplement to supplement.
-Those supplements that dissolve well in water or other liquid tend to be more completely absorbed than less soluble forms.
+Supplements that dissolve well in water or other liquids tend to be more completely absorbed than less soluble forms.

-Calcium absorption varies from person to person too, but on average is around 30% of overall intake.
+Calcium absorption varies but on average is around 30% of overall intake.
 This is why the recommended advice is often to take smaller doses of calcium several times a day rather than a single large dose.

 Factors that affect mineral absorption